percona/k8spsmdb-docs/docs/arbiter.md

 there is a [node in the edge location](https://en.wikipedia.org/wiki/Edge_computing), which obviously should not participate in the voting process.

+!!! note
-**NOTE**: Non-voting nodes support has technical preview status and is not recommended for production environments.
+    Non-voting nodes support has technical preview status and is not recommended for production environments.

+!!! note
-**NOTE**: It is possible to add a non-voting node in the edge location through the `externalNodes` option.
+    It is possible to add a non-voting node in the edge location through the `externalNodes` option.
 Please see [cross-site replication documentation](replication.md#operator-replication) for details.

 Percona Operator for MongoDB has the ability to configure non-voting nodes in the Replica Set section of the